dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 The **htpasswd** plugin uses the Apache HTTPD server’s file format to record username and passwords.
 This file may be maintained by the htpasswd command.
-Let us create a new password file (/etc/dcache/htpasswd) and add these two users (”tester” and ”admin”) with passwords TooManySecrets and dickerelch respectively:
+Let us create a new password file (/etc/dcache/htpasswd) and add the user admin with passwords admin:

 > touch /etc/dcache/htpasswd
 >
 > yum install httpd-tools
 > htpasswd -bm /etc/dcache/htpasswd admin admin
 >
-> htpasswd -bm /etc/dcache/htpasswd tester tester